 Radio had the next highest cross-channel consumption level.
 That’s likely an indication of the passive nature of radio: Producers are more able to engage with other channels while having the radio on in the background.

 Advertisers must work harder than ever to get their message out.
 What our study indicates is that the prevalence of cross-channel consumption — at some level — across all channels makes the implementation of an effective overall media mix more crucial than ever.

 For more insights, sign up to receive a free copy of our 2016 Future of Communications (FOC) Audience Insights Study as soon as it’s available.

-Gina Biel, a group director in our Target Activation Group,comes to BR after managing multiple media teams in the Minneapolis market.
+Gina Biel, a media director, comes to BR after managing multiple media teams in the Minneapolis market.
 The ever-changing media landscape continues to excite her and keeps her passionate in bringing strategic, results-driven media recommendations to clients.
 Addicted to change, Gina spends her free time remodeling the “handyman special” home she shares with her husband and Airedale Terrier, Ina.
 Want to talk more with Gina about this study?
-Email her at email@example.com.
+Email her at firstname.lastname@example.org.